sballin/rho_t/README.md

 ## ρ(t)

-Watch people mill around Columbia.
-Updates with data from [density.adicu.com](http://density.adicu.com/) every 15 minutes.
+Shows the history of fullness for different places on campus using the estimates provided by [density.adicu.com](http://density.adicu.com/) every 15 minutes.
+Find trends!
+Confirm your intuitions!
+Deviously snatch up study space!

 ![](finals.jpg)